jeffsf/pyDE1/README.md

 The main process runs under Python's native `asyncio` framework.
 There are many tutorials out there that make asynchronous programming *look* easy.
 "Hello world!" is always easy.
 For a better understanding, I found Lynn Root's *[asyncio: We Did It Wrong](https://www.roguelynn.com/words/asyncio-we-did-it-wrong/)* to be very insightful.

-## Work In Progress

-* Convert `DE1`, `FlowSequencer` and probably `ScaleProcessor` to singletons.
-* Retain the possiblity of a "bare" scale (though the API does not yet support a second, independent scale).
-* Provide graceful shutdown of all processes.
-* Daemonize with supervision of Tasks and secondary processes.
-* Bring in [find-first-matching functionality](https://github.com/hbldh/bleak/pull/565) when available from release `bleak`.
-* Clean up the imports with likely a combination of pulling events and exceptions out, along with interface definitions.
-* Documentation, including more doc strings, and typing

-## Known Gaps

-* Multiprocess logging needs to be unified
-* Manage unexpected disconnects and reconnects
-* Abort long-running actions, such as uploading a profile
-* Timeouts on certain locks and await actions
-* Adding, removing, or replacing the DE1 or scale with the `FlowSequencer`
-* Potentially move to `aiologger` to reduce logging delays
-* Single-command read of the DE1 debug register
-* Clean, descale, transport
-* Support for non-GHC machines

-## Other Work

-* Onboard, unattended sleep timeout with override (GUI or HA can provide complex "scheduler")
-* Background firmware update
-* MQTT will and MQTT 5 message expiry time

 <a name="installing-mosquitto"></a>
 ## Installing Mosquitto 2.0